glenliu/glenliu.github.io/finance/cfa/level3/SS19 PfE.md

 4. Trading activity: The residual effect; assumed to measure the return to active trading (buying and selling) over the period.

-## p calculate, interpret, and contrast alternative risk-adjusted performance measures, including (in their ex post forms) alpha, information ratio, Treynor measure, Sharpe ratio, and M2;
+## p calculate, interpret, and contrast alternative risk-adjusted performance measures, including (in their ex post forms) α, information ratio, Treynor measure, Sharpe ratio, and M2;

 The final stage of the performance evaluation process, performance appraisal, measures compare returns on a risk-adjusted basis.
 The following are five methods of performance appraisal in their ex post (historical) forms:

-1. Ex post alpha (Jensen’s alpha): Alpha is the difference between the account return and the return required to compensate for systematic risk.
-Alpha uses the ex post SML as a benchmark to appraise performance.
+1. Ex post α (Jensen’s α): α is the difference between the account return and the return required to compensate for systematic risk. α uses the ex post SML as a benchmark to appraise performance.

 2. Information ratio: Excess return is measured against variability of excess return.

-3. The Treynor measure: The Treynor measure calculates the account’s excess return above the risk-free rate, relative to the account’s beta (i.e., systematic risk).
+3. The Treynor measure: The Treynor measure calculates the account’s excess return above the risk-free rate, relative to the account’s β (i.e., systematic risk).

-TR=(Rp-Rf)/Beta
+TR=(Rp-Rf)/β

 ![TR](images/TR.PNG)          ![TR2](images/TR2.PNG)